-The neighborhood where a care facility is located might have a huge impact on the price of care.
-Cost of living is a major influence in deciding which community is best for your loved one.
-Fort Pierre has a median home value of $158,592 and the median cost of rent is around $784 per month per month.
-The rent burden for Fort Pierre is around 13.0% of the average person's monthly income.
+The location in which a community is based might have a major impact on the price of care.
+The overall cost of living can be a big influence in choosing which care choice works for you or your loved one’s needs.
+The median monthly rent in Fort Pierre is $784 and the median home value for Fort Pierre is approximately $158,592.
+The rent burden for Fort Pierre is about 13.0% of the average person’s monthly income.

 The state of South Dakota has a diverse array of plant and animal life.
-Local plant life can consist of plains pricklypear, prairie smoke, soapweed yucca, and plains coreopsis.
-While venturing throughout the state, you might see animals such as the virginia opossum, the canadian lynx, the mule deer, or the merriam's shrew.
+Local plant life can consist of white prairieclover, prairie smoke, bergamot beebalm, and plains pricklypear.
+While venturing throughout the state, you might see animals such as the evening bat, the townsend’s big-eared bat, the canadian lynx, or the virginia opossum.
 The state animal of South Dakota is the the coyote.